 First, you can buy leading EV stocks that project as the future titans of the EV industry and will consume the competition over the next few years.
 These are fantastic long-term bets.

 Second, you can buy small, beaten-up, yet still high-quality EV stocks that represent attractive acquisition targets for the aforementioned future titans.
 These are fantastic short-term bets.
 Just look at what has happened to Volta stock in 2023.
-It’s up 140% in about a month!
+It popped 140% in about a month!

 In other words, there are fantastic long-term investments and short-term trades to make to play the Great EV Consolidation.
 That’s why we love this market phenomenon.